spabinger/medizinische_genomanalysen_2021_assignment_3/README.md

 * Deadline: 16.05.2021

 ## Overview
+* First, clone the repository
+* Complete the python program to calculate various properties
+* Use your preferred coding environment
-* Complete the python program to calculate various properties.
-The tests are failing right now because the method isn't outputting the correct string.
+* The tests are failing right now because the method isn't outputting the correct string.
 Fixing this up will make the tests green.
 * Commit (often)
 * Run pytest
 * Push to **your** repository